leassis91/leassis91/README.md

 - 🎓 BSc in Chemical Engineering at PUC-Rio, MBA (on going) in BI Master - Intelligent Decision Support Systems in Business, at PUC-Rio, Brazil.
 - 👀 I have 1+ year of experience within personal projects in Data Field and have won some prizes in Hackathon competitions.
 - 🌱 I'm currently involved in a Customer Churn Prediction project and a gene expression prediction competition in Kaggle, [Multimodal Single-Cell Integration](https://www.kaggle.com/competitions/open-problems-multimodal/overview).
-- 👨🏽‍💻 I’m available for a job!
+- 👨🏽‍💻 I’m open to work!
 Let's have a virtual warm or ice coffee?
 I let you choose!
 - 📫 How to reach me: **leassis.destefani@gmail.com**

 <h3 align="center"> 🔗 Contact me at: </h3>